Lessons Learned at a Physician’s Retirement Planning Workshop

 Several investment vehicles weren’t mentioned at all, perhaps in the interest of time.
 Still, I think it’s important to bring up the HSA, a.k.a. triple-tax-advantaged stealth IRA that is a wonderful tax deferral / avoidance tool that saves me at least $3,000 in taxes per year.

 Speaking of saving on taxes, I was surprised to hear that the good doctor giving the talk makes Roth contributions to his employer-sponsored retirement account.
-It could be that he expects to have an RMD problem.
+It could be that he expects to have an RMD problem, but for most high-income professionals, tax-deferred investments are a better choice.

 If 529 Plans were mentioned, I missed it.
 In fact, paying for college wasn’t much more than a line item, but the choices physicians make in this department can have a profound effect on their ability to save for retirement.